Home Appliance Maintenance Tips for Longer Lifespan

 Noise is gossip: ignore it, and you miss the story until scandal breaks.

 • Washers: Thump at spin?
-Could be shipping bolts left in- yes, installers forget.
+Could be shipping bolts left inside – yes, installers sometimes forget.

 • Fridges: A high-pitch whine signals fan blades choking; airflow under 20 CFM.

-• Dishwashers: Growling means pump impeller munching popcorn kernels.
+• Dishwashers: Growling means the pump impeller is munching popcorn kernels.
 No joke- it happens.

 • Dryers: Squeals = idler pulleys or rollers, rated for 10,000+ cycles.